lensisle/beacon/README.md

 **words between {} represents dynamic content.**

-[apples, 1000] are **required** fields, that means, we can assume they will always exist and shouldn't be considered as a trigger of the combinatory.
+[apples, 1000] are **required** fields, that means, we can assume they will always exist and shouldn't be considered in the combinatory.

 [10am, 8pm, happy] are **optional** fields, that means, they could or not be present, so their uncerintability will generate different files.